-The primary upper and lower limit switch should be checked without a load on the hook at the start of each shift, or before the first time the hoist is to be operated during each shift.
+The primary upper and lower lime the hoist is to be operated during each shift.

 These instructions apply to limit switch adjustment for an unloaded load block only.
 Limit switches must be adjusted to prevent the load block or the load being lifted from coming into contact with any part of the hoist, crane, hoist support structure, or other equipment where the hoist is installed.